 One way to waive the monthly service fee is by making at least $500 of purchases with your Regions Business CheckCard.

-Overview: VyStar Credit Union has its headquarters in Jacksonville, Florida, and it’s the 18th largest credit union based on assets, according to VyStar Credit Union’s website.
+Overview: VyStar Credit Union is the 18th largest credit union based on assets, according to VyStar’s website and is headquartered in Jacksonville, Florida.

 This account doesn’t require an opening deposit and it pays interest on daily balances of $2,500 or more.

 What to watch for: People that live or work in 49 Florida counties and four counties in Georgia can join VyStar Credit Union.
 You’ll need at least a $5 opening deposit.

 Business checking account features and terms

 - Debit card: This card can help you make purchases that are debited from your business checking account.
 You can also usually use this business debit card at an ATM.
 Depending on your bank and your business, you might be able to allow one of your employees to have a business debit card.